Can I Borrow an Earnest Money Deposit?

 An earnest money deposit is first made when a buyer wants to show their interest while seeking additional financing.
-Traditionally, it totals 1-3% of a house’s listing price.
-Or depending on the market, you may be asked to pay a flat fee regardless of the price.
+Traditionally, it totals 1-3% of a house’s listing price.</span> Can I borrow an earnest money deposit when needed?
+Depending on the market, a seller or agent may require you to pay a flat fee no matter the price.

 Sometimes you can win a bid on a house if you give the buyer an earnest money deposit that’s larger than average.